 Rasool Ellore

 Rasool Ellore is an Indian cinematographer, best known for Tamil cinema.
-Rasool Ellore began their career in 1993.
+Rasool Ellore began their career in 1993 and has been a prominent figure in the industry for over 33 years.
 With 30 credits to their name, Rasool Ellore remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Rasool Ellore's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones